Chromatic Alpha Complexes: Introduction

 \section{Introduction}

-This paper takes a topological approach to characterize the mingling of a small number of point sets.
-The aim is the development of a mathematical language to answer questions like: ``how and how often do blue points surround groups of red points?'', or ``are there cycles made out of blue, red, and green points that make essential use of all three colors?''.
-We tackle these questions from a homological perspective, with the goal of disentangling patterns such as the ones shown in Figure~\ref{fig:patterns-filled}.
+This paper takes a topological approach to quantifying spatial interactions between several point sets, which we distinguish by color.
+The aim is the development of a mathematical language to answer questions like: ``how, how often, and at what scale do blue points surround groups of red points?'', or ``are there cycles made out of blue, red, and green points that make essential use of all three colors?''.
+We tackle these questions from a multi-scale homological perspective, with the goal of disentangling patterns such as the ones shown in Figure~\ref{fig:patterns-filled}.

 One of the motivations for this work is the recent growth of interest in \emph{spatial biology}, which combines the biological properties of cells with their locations.
 An example is the \emph{tumor immune microenvironment} \cite{Bin18} in cancer research, which focuses on the interplay between tumor and immune cells.
 Can we identify as well as quantify patterns in the interaction between cell types that correlate with clinical outcomes?
-Another biological process that raises similar mathematical questions is the segregation of cell types in early development, as studied by Heisenberg and collaborators \cite{Hei12}.
-This motivates the study of \emph{chromatic sets}, in which the points represent cells and colors represent their types.
+Another biological process that raises similar mathematical questions is \emph{cell sorting} (the natural segregation of cells by types), which in early development is studied for instance in \cite{Mai12} and in the context of somitogenesis is mentioned in \cite{Mia23}.
+This motivates the study of \emph{chromatic point sets}, in which the points represent cells and colors represent their types.

 Our specific approach is based on the formulation of persistent homology in terms of growing balls~\cite{EdHa10}, which is often used in topological data analysis to describe and quantify spatial arrangements of (mono-chromatic) point sets.
-The idea behind the construction is to transform a discrete set of points into a more interesting topological space.
-Growing the balls around the points from zero to infinity yields a sequence of progressively larger shapes, which becomes a sequence of vector spaces connected by linear maps when we apply homology with field coefficients.
-This sequence is called a \emph{persistence module}.
+The idea behind the construction is to transform a discrete set of points into a nested sequence of topological spaces.
+This is achieved by growing balls centered at the input points (from zero to infinite radius), which yields a sequence of progressively larger shapes.
+Such a nested sequence of spaces is called a \emph{filtration}, and it becomes a sequence of vector spaces connected by linear maps when we apply homology with field coefficients.
+The latter is also known as a \emph{persistence module}.
 Studying the induced maps rather than just individual vector spaces, we can not only identify radii at which topological features appear and disappear, but also pair these events to quantify for how long each feature persists in the filtration.